Slack and Jira Integration: Step-by-Step Guide

 3. User Account Mapping

 To avoid confusion across platforms, Conclude maps Slack users to their corresponding Jira accounts, even when user names or email formats differ.
-This automatic mapping ensures accurate tracking, eliminates manual errors, and keeps communication aligned, especially in larger organizations or remote teams.
+This automatic mapping ensures accurate tracking, eliminates manual errors, and keeps communication aligned, especially in larger organizations or distributed teams.

 You can follow our Jira Quickstart Guide for a step-by-step walkthrough, or use the outline below to understand what’s required and how it works.
-Additional Jira connection documentation for Slack is here.

 Getting Started